IsEnesEval/diagstandards/standard.md

 - **script_interface_version**: `str`.
 Label to specify the version of the script interface.
 - **mandatory_keys**: `list(str)`.
 List of reserved and custom keys for which the tool *must* provide values
 - **input_type**: `str`.
 Allows the tool to check if values provided to the script have the right type.
 Possible values are: 'member', 'ensemble' or 'any'.
 Where an can be defined 'ensemble' with more than one member, while 'any' allows for an 'ensemble' of size 1.
 If the type differs among the variables, this entry can be a dictionary defined as {'key': 'variable name'}.
 - **outputs**:`dict`.
 Dictionary of patterns with the purpose of allowing the tool to discover every output file and to assign a label to it.
 The patterns and the labels used as dictionary keys  can make use of keywords 'variable', 'dataset' and 'reference_dataset'.
 The tool may substitute the keywords with all possible values to form file basenames and test whether a corresponding file exists in the script's output directories.
-Dictionary values can be defined as pairs, in which the second element of tht pair is a pattern to indicate the 'short_name' of the output variable.
+Dictionary values can be defined as pairs, in which the second element of the pair is a pattern to indicate the 'short_name' of the output variable.
 - **can_select** : `bool`.
 Determines whether the script in input data files, in term of variable selection and time period selection.
 Defaults to **False**